Papamoa

-Papamoa or Papamoa Beach is a suburb of Tauranga, located about 11 kilometres from the city centre.
+Pāpāmoa or Pāpāmoa Beach is a suburb of Tauranga, located about 11 kilometres from the city centre.
 It is the largest residential suburb in Tauranga.
 It is bordered to the west by Arataki and Mount Maunganui (east of Sunrise Avenue and Hibiscus Avenue), the east by the Kaituna River (separating it from the Western Bay of Plenty District) and to the south by State Highway 2.

+Pāpāmoa has 16 km of white sandy beach stretching from the boundary with Mount Maunganui in the west to the Kaituna River in the east.

 History and culture

-Māori settlement of Papamoa dates back to approximately 1400 CE with a significant pā complex overlooking the fertile plains and abundant coastal fisheries.
+Māori settlement of Pāpāmoa dates back to approximately 1400 CE with a significant pā complex overlooking the fertile plains and abundant coastal fisheries.
 For the next 300 years the people prospered, harvesting their crops and fisheries, occupying and abandoning sites in accordance with the kūmara cycle and soil fertility.

-Papamoa has 16 km of white sandy beach stretching from the boundary with Mount Maunganui in the west to the Kaituna River in the east.
+After Ngai Te Rangi conquered Mount Maunganui, the area was settled by Tamapahore, who had quarrelled with his nephew Kotorerua, the leader of the tribe.
+His descendants became Nga Potiki a Tamapahore.

 Widespread Pākehā settlement of the area did not start until the early 1960s and prior to this Papamoa had been largely a rural area.
 Once a small and tight knit community, many of Papamoa Beach's sweeping paddocks have been swallowed up by urban development.

 In subsequent decades, Papamoa is currently one of the fastest growing suburbs of Tauranga, with many different subdivisions developing concurrently on different blocks of land on the fringes of the suburb.
 It is popular for fishing, surfing, and as a holiday retreat.